Frequently Asked Questions

 At Acton Albuquerque, we believe in the power of balance.
 Using the incredible, self-paced eLearning tools now available, we are able to provide the rigor needed for learning math, vocabulary, spelling and grammar in about 90 minutes each day, while freeing up the rest of the day for engaging, project-based learning.

 The two are highly complementary.
-It should be noted that there is no use of individual technology in the Dreamers Studio (ages 5-7) and it is used in the Investigators Studio (ages 6-9) only as students take on the challenges required to transition up into the Creators Studio (ages 9-12).
+It should be noted that there is no use of individual technology in the Dreamers Studio (ages 5-7) and it is used in the Lower Elementary Studio (ages 6-9) only as students take on the challenges required to transition up into the Upper Elementary Studio (ages 9-12).